Casual-Cynic/Simple-NDI-Multiview/README.md

 + Customizeable background/splash image
 + More logical source management. a way to place the NDI sources where you want them.
 Drag and drop hopefully
++ Split Screen/more layout options
-+ The abiity to output the multiview as NDI itself.
++ The abiity to output the multiview as NDI itself as well as Group NDI Managements.
 Hopefully allowing for nesting NDI sources
 + General UI clean up. make it a bit more presentable.

 ## Screenshots